darshil0/customer-support-agent/implementation-guide.md

 ## ⭐ Executive Summary

-The project now includes a **complete, production-ready** multi-agent system built using the Google Agent Development Kit (ADK) and Spring Boot.
+The project now includes a **complete, production-ready** multi-agent system built using the **Google Agent Development Kit (ADK) for Java** and Spring Boot.
 All identified audit issues have been fully resolved, incorporating enhanced security, robust error handling, thread-safe state management, and a comprehensive test suite.
 The system is ready for immediate testing and deployment.

 ## 🎯 Final Project Status